 Mooring, anchoring and tow lines

-- have to be able to absorb heavy shocks and repeatedly occurring tension, thus they have to be elastic and strong
+- have to be able to absorb heavy shocks and repeatedly occurring tension, so they have to be elastic and strong

-- materials such as polypropylene are suitable for use as tow lines (floating materials)
+- materials like polypropylene are suitable for use as tow lines (floating materials)

-- heavier materials such as polyamide and polyester are recommended by us to be used for mooring and anchoring lines
+- heavier materials, such as polyamide and polyester, are recommended to be used for mooring and anchoring lines

 The term “used“ denotes used regularly under normal weather conditions.
-These are labsimulated at tenfold line loading lasting 10 seconds with the loading force amounting to 20% of the maximum strength of the given line.
+These are lab-simulated at tenfold line loading lasting 10 seconds with the loading force amounting to 20% of the maximum strength of the particular line.